 We talk to a lot of coworking spaces, and we observe a lot of great websites and some that are not so great.
-Here are our observations and recommendations for setting up your Website and how you can integrate it with your chosen management system.
+Here are our observations and recommendations for setting up your Website and how you can integrate it with your coworking management software of choice.

 The first and most important part of your web presence is building a beautiful marketing website.
 The purpose of the Marketing website is to convince new members that your space is great and it will solve their office problems.
-It has to increase the top of the sales funnel by bringing more leads and people knocking on your door.
+It has to improve your sales results by “converting” more of the people that noticed you to prospects that are knocking on your door for a tour.

-You need great content and visuals that are laid out well in a logical way that conveys your message.
+You need great content and visuals that are laid out well in a logical way that conveys the benefits of joining your space.
 Easier said than done.

 Here are the key objectives you may consider when building your marketing website:

 Based on these, there are several important points which you may consider when you choose a web platform for your website:

 Clearly, the best option for building a marketing website for a coworking space is to either choose a website builder such as Wix (if you don’t have basic technical knowledge) or choose a standard CMS system such as WordPress (if you have the technical knowledge to implement it).

 The second most important part of your web presence is the internal, members facing web application a.k.a. members web portal.

 The key objectives of the members portal are:

 You can think of your members portal as an important part of your offering, your complete solution.